 However, if you leave in areas that experience cooler temperatures for the better part of the year, a heat pump would be a better choice.
-We recommend the Sapphire Wall Mount Ductless Air Conditioner Heat Pump which comes ductless mini split heat pump system.
+We recommend the Sapphire Wall Mount Ductless Air Conditioner Heat Pump which comes ductless mini-split heat pump system.
 GREE is one of the world’s most trusted HVAC manufacturers.
-This unit comes with a universal Wi-Fi technology, giving you more control of your home’s air conditioning.
+This unit comes with universal Wi-Fi technology, giving you more control of your home’s air conditioning.
 It can also cover up to 650 square feet of room.

 2. Cost of purchasing, installation.

 The cost of the system you choose is another major factor you should consider before you can decide.
-HVAC systems have two major units, the indoor unit and the outdoor unit.
-The indoor unit of a heat pumps generally costs less compared to that of an air conditioner.
+HVAC systems have two major units, the indoor unit, and the outdoor unit.
+The indoor unit of a heat pump generally costs less compared to that of an air conditioner.
 However, the outdoor unit of a heat pump costs more than that of an air conditioner.
 Installation charges may vary depending on the service provider you consult.
 In the scenario whereby you wish to install a system that has both heating and cooling capabilities, then you can consider the cumulative cost of a combination of an air conditioner and a furnace or a heat pump.

 However, the Media U Inverter comes complete with easy window installation, helping you save a lot on installation fees.
 The Frigidaire 8,000 BTU Air Conditioner with Supplemental Heat is a great option for heat pumps when it comes to ease of installation.
 It is a window heat pump therefore does not require vents.